The Urge to Poop But Only Mucus Comes out (Proctitis): Causes Explained.

 - Radiation colitis/proctitis.

-Radiotherapy in the region of the rectum can lead to severe proctitis.
+Radiotherapy in the anorectal area can lead to severe proctitis.

 - Diversion colitis/proctitis.

 after diversion of the stool to an opening in the abdominal wall (colostomy), the empty (distant) part of the colon and the rectum may inflame and cause such symptoms.
 Learn more.

 It is an allergic inflammation of the rectal wall with tenesmus, urgency, and mucus-only poop.

 - Severe forms of food intolerance and allergy.